 Alma offers 30 trains a day for train buffs, the old Burlington Railroad Hotel, and a walking bridge over the tracks to Lock & Dam #4, where you can stand and watch the trains pass.

 Alma is well known for bald eagles, tundra swans, herons and pelicans.
 Rieck’s Lake offers opportunities to view migrating tundra swans.
-View bald eagles all year in Alma, but from December through February, wintering bald eagles congregate around Lock & Dam #4 to feed.
+View bald eagles all year in Alma, but from December through February, wintering bald eagles congregate around Lock and Dam #4 to feed.

-Alma is the only local river town to offer lock & dam viewing from city streets, with two area marinas, four boat ramps and a sand swimming beach.
+Alma is the only local river town to offer lock and dam viewing from city streets, with two area marinas, four boat ramps and a sand swimming beach.
 The mid-town courtesy dock offers visitors the opportunity to dock and enjoy the city’s many attractions.

-Whether you want to explore the quaint shops and galleries, dine in some great restaurants, see a world-class collection of authentic arms & armor at Castlerock Museum, or enjoy nature by paddling trails of the Mississippi backwaters, fishing, hiking the trails, or birding, you’ll fill your visit with great memories!
+Whether you want to explore the quaint shops and galleries, dine in some great restaurants, see a world-class collection of authentic arms and armor at Castlerock Museum, or enjoy nature by paddling trails of the Mississippi backwaters, fishing, hiking the trails, or birding, you’ll fill your visit with great memories!
 Stop at our Wings Over Alma Visitor Center or visit almawisconsin.com for more.

 Arms, Armor and Art.
 Come and see a world class museum on the Great River Road.
 Authentic arms and armor used by Grecians, Romans, Dark Age Warriors, Vikings, Crusaders, and Renaissance "Knights in Shining Armor."
 Open 1-4 Fridays and Saturdays year round.
 Sundays Memorial Day to Labor Day.
 Group days by appointment.